Mastura Mohd Yazid: Deputy Minister in the Prime Minister's Department in charge of Special Functions (2020–2021 & 2021–2022)

 The 2020–2022 Malaysian political crisis overthrew the democratically elected Pakatan Harapan (PH) government in February 2020 and formed the Perikatan Nasional (PN) government in March 2020 led by Prime Minister Muhyiddin Yassin.
 Muhyiddin appointed Mastura as Deputy Minister in the Prime Minister's Department in charge of Special Functions on 10 March 2020.
 The PN government collapsed in August 2021, she lost the position as a result.
 The BN government led by Prime Minister Ismail Sabri Yaakob was then returned to replace the PN government, she was reappointed to the position by Ismail Sabri on 30 August 2021, along with many other ministers and deputy ministers in the PN government that were reappointed.
 As Mastura did not contest in the 2022 general election and stepping down as an MP, she also stepped down from the position and left the government.

 Personal life

 Mastura is a widow of the late Wan Mohammad Khair-il Anuar Wan Ahmad.
-Her husband died on May 5, 2016 as a result of a helicopter crash in Sarawak.
+Her husband died on May 5, 2016, as a result of a helicopter crash in Sarawak.

 Mastura is the mother of four sons - Wan Emir Astar, Wan Imar Izzat, Wan Iskandar and Wan Muhammad Ammar.
-Her eldest son, Wan Emir Astar was married with Malaysian actress and TV presenter named Mira Filzah.
+Her eldest son, Wan Emir Astar was married with Malaysian actress and TV presenter, Mira Filzah.